alan-turing-institute/AssurancePlatform/site/docs/community/community-support.md

 ### Engaging in Discussions

-The repository's Issues [LINK] section is an excellent place for initiating discussions on a wide range of topics, including feature requests, bug reports, and general queries about the TEA platform.
+The [repository's Issues](https://www.github.com/alan-turing-institute/AssurancePlatform/issues) section is an excellent place for initiating discussions on a wide range of topics, including feature requests, bug reports, and general queries about the TEA platform.
 This section is where you can voice your thoughts and contribute to ongoing conversations, whether you've encountered a technical glitch, have an idea for a new feature that could improve the platform, or simply have a question about how something works.

 ### Reporting Bugs

-If you encounter a problem or an error while using the TEA platform, we encourage you to report it via the repository's Issues section.
+If you encounter a problem or an error while using the TEA platform, we encourage you to report it via the [repository's Issues](https://www.github.com/alan-turing-institute/AssurancePlatform/issues) section.
 When reporting a bug, please provide a detailed description of the issue, steps to reproduce the problem, and any relevant screenshots or error messages.
 This information is invaluable in diagnosing and resolving issues more efficiently.

 ### Requesting Features

 The TEA platform is continually being developed, and user feedback is a crucial driver of this process.
-If you have an idea for a new feature or an enhancement to an existing one, please share it as a feature request in the Issues section.
+If you have an idea for a new feature or an enhancement to an existing one, please share it as a feature request<!-- TODO add link straight to feature request--> in the Issues section.
 Describe your proposed feature, its potential benefits, and how it could be implemented within the platform.
 Community feedback on these proposals can help prioritize development efforts.

 ### Contributing to the Codebase

-For users with programming experience interested in contributing to the TEA platform, the repository contains detailed instructions on how to contribute to the codebase.
+For users with programming experience interested in contributing to the TEA platform, the [repository](https://www.github.com/alan-turing-institute/AssurancePlatform/issues) contains detailed instructions on how to contribute to the codebase.
 Whether it's developing new features, fixing bugs, or improving documentation, your contributions are welcome.
 Here's how you can get started:

-**Read the Contribution Guidelines**: Before making any contributions, please review the contribution guidelines provided in the repository.
+**Read the Contribution Guidelines**: Before making any contributions, please review [repository's Issues](https://github.com/alan-turing-institute/AssurancePlatform/blob/main/CONTRIBUTING.md).
 These guidelines cover the process for submitting pull requests, coding standards, and other important practices.

-**Set Up Your Development Environment**: The documentation includes instructions for setting up your development environment, allowing you to work on the codebase, test changes, and ensure your contributions align with the platform's overall architecture and design principles.
+**Set Up Your Development Environment**: The documentation includes [instructions for setting up your development environment](../platform-details/installation.md), allowing you to work on the codebase, test changes, and ensure your contributions align with the platform's overall architecture and design principles.

 **Submit a Pull Request**: Once you've made your changes, submit a pull request through GitHub.
 Your pull request will be reviewed by the platform's maintainers, and feedback or requests for revisions will be communicated through the GitHub interface.